-Many dogs are thrown out when a real human baby comes along, so a dog should never be a substitute child, unless there will never be human children born, or a commitment to the dog’s whole life is guaranteed.
+Many dogs are let go when a real human baby comes along, so a dog should never be a substitute child, unless there will never be human children born, or a commitment to the dog is guaranteed for its entire life.

 If you work and don’t have a helper or, at the very least, a dog walker, then don’t get a dog.
-Dogs are social animals by nature so don’t handle being alone well which can lead to all sorts of problems.
+Dogs are social animals by nature and don’t handle being alone well, which can lead to all sorts of problems.
 It’s also not fair, or kind, to have a dog that you will leave on its own all day.

 Many people think one 30-minute walk a day is all that’s required, but it’s not enough no matter the size of the dog.
 Taking a dog out is great physical exercise but it also gives a dog a chance to meet dog and human friends, play, and socialise.
 Dogs that aren’t socialised develop the same sort of issues that people do when kept isolated.

-If you’re thinking of buying a puppy, please remember that there is no such thing as a happy breeding dog and puppy farms are incredibly cruel.
+If you’re thinking of buying a puppy or a dog in Hong Kong, please remember that there is no such thing as a happy breeding dog and puppy farms are incredibly cruel.
 There are animals of every kind waiting to be adopted, and buying should simply never be an option.
-Contact all of the dog rescue and rehoming organisations and be prepared to wait.
-You will almost certainly find the exact puppy you are looking for, fancy and exotic breeds excepted.
-Even then you never know.
+Contact all of the dog rescue and rehoming organisations in the city and be prepared to wait.
+You will almost certainly find the exact puppy you are looking for, fancy and exotic breeds excepted (although, even then you never know)!